Entanglement negativity, Holography and Black holes

-In Section two, we briefly review the results of \cite {Calabrese:2014yza} for the entanglement negativity of $(1+1)$ dimensional conformal field theories at finite temperatures.
-In Section three we discuss the large-$c$ limit of the entanglement negativity and its relevance in establishing our holographic conjecture.
-Subsequently in Section four, we describe our conjecture for the holographic entanglement negativity for CFTs in arbitrary dimensions and briefly review its application in the $AdS_3/CFT_2$ scenario \cite {Chaturvedi:2016rcn}.
-In Section five, we employ our holographic conjecture to obtain the entanglement negativity of $d$-dimensional boundary CFTs at finite temperatures which are dual to $AdS_{d+1}$-Schwarzschild black holes and demonstrate that this captures the distillable quantum entanglement through the removal of the thermal contribution.
-In the last section we provide a summary of our results and discuss future applications of our conjecture and its significance in diverse areas.
+This article is organized as follows.
+In Section 2, we briefly collect the results in \cite {Calabrese:2014yza} for the entanglement negativity of both pure and mixed states in a $CFT_{1+ 1}$ which is reviewed in the Appendix.
+Subsequently in Section 3, we briefly describe our conjecture in the context of the $AdS_3/CFT_2$ scenario \cite {Chaturvedi:2016rcn} (CMS) and its subsequent generalization to the $AdS_{d+1}/CFT_d$ framework.
+In Section 4, we employ our holographic conjecture to obtain the entanglement negativity for both pure and mixed states in holographic $CFT_d$ involving a subsystem with rectangular strip geometry.
+In the last section we provide a summary of our results and discuss future open issues.